-This is revealed in the new document published by UNE The Market Surveillance Observatory which underlines the advantages of complying with technical standards; provides credibility in the markets, boosts industrial activity and is a guarantee to consumers.
+All is revealed in the new document published by UNE Market Surveillance Observatory, in which it highlights the advantages of complying with technical standards; provides credibility in the markets, boosts industrial activity and is a guarantee to consumers.

 UNE explains various real cases and studies on the impact of conforming (that comply) and non-conforming (that do not comply) product declarations.

 In the study, UNE warns about economic and labour losses for the economy and society arising from non-compliance with standards and legislation, as well as a loss of competitiveness and the development of a parallel unfair economy.

 The Association has recently launched the Market Surveillance Observatory (OVM) to ensure compliance with standards and legislation and strengthen public-private partnership between public administrations and companies, within the framework of the new European Regulation (EU) 2019/1020 on Market Surveillance and Compliance of Products.
 This aims to improve the functioning of the internal market by strengthening market surveillance and helping to increase consumer confidence.
 A novel aspect of the initiative is the creation of a framework for public-private cooperation between Market Surveillance Authorities and organizations representing economic operators.

 The UNE Market Surveillance Observatory already includes more than 30 leading business organizations, members of UNE and the Ministry of Consumer Affairs, the Ministry of Industry, Trade and Tourism and the Ministry of Economic Affairs and Digital Transformation.